Continuum

 2000 – Present

-The synthesis of discrete elements into unified whole through formal integration.
+The synthesis of discrete elements into unified wholeness through formal integration.

-The body is posed in intense helical rotational tension, limbs drawn into close contact, folded into compact configurations that eliminate negative space.
+The body is posed in intense helical rotational tension, limbs drawn into close contact, folded into compact configurations that dissolve negative space.
 Disparate elements connect into coherent flow.
 What was separate becomes singular.
-The opposition between articulation and unity resolves—physically through the body’s complete self-proximity, conceptually through the reconciliation of inherent opposites into seamless continuity.
+The opposition between articulation and unity resolves—physically through the body’s complete self-proximity, conceptually through the integration of inherent dualities into seamless continuity.

 The resulting forms demonstrate wholeness achieved: beauty as visible evidence that discrete elements have organized into integrated totality.